HarshdeepGupta/diabe-ai-buddy/README.md

 - **Ask questions aloud**
 - **Hear answers read back clearly**
 - **Have a multi-turn conversation** to dive deeper into topics (is this available) ??
+- **Suggestions** Suggest follow up questions to continue the conversation

 The experience is designed to be hands-free, making it especially helpful for users with limited mobility, vision challenges, or those multitasking.